Selah Season | Purpose Life Church

 Journey Guide

-Duration is selected by the Lead Pastor's office.
+Duration is determined by pastoral leadership.
 Every Selah is tailored to where you are in your leadership journey.

 Healthy churches are led